Compost Management on Organic Farms

 Compost Pile Management

-Composting is most efficient when the major parameters—carbon-to-nitrogen (C:N) ratio, oxygen, moisture, temperature, pH level, and substrate physical properties—which affect the composting process are properly managed.
+Composting is most efficient when the major parameters—carbon-to-nitrogen (C:N) ratio, moisture content, temperature, oxygen content, pH of materials, and substrate physical properties, which affect the composting process are properly managed.
 Each of these factors has the potential to significantly affect the composting process.

 Carbon-to-nitrogen (C:N) Ratio